remotion-dev/remotion/packages/docs/docs/offthreadvideo.md

 _Available since v3.0.22_

 Either `jpeg` or `png`.
 Default `jpeg`.
-With `png`, transparent videos can be displayed, however it is around 40% slower, with VP8 videos being [much slower](/docs/slow-method-to-extract-frame).
+With `png`, transparent videos (VP8, VP9, ProRes) can be displayed, however it is around 40% slower, with VP8 videos being [much slower](/docs/slow-method-to-extract-frame).

 ## Performance tips